orenmenache/prettierlintts/README.md

 # Prettier + ESLint + TypeScript Project

-A testing project with separate React frontend and Node.js backend environments.
+A testing project with separate React frontend (with Ant Design and Meteor support) and Node.js backend environments.
 The compiled JavaScript files are intended to be injected into a different production project.

 ## Project Structure